mnylc/mnylc.github.io/_posts/jobs/2017-04-17-E-RESOURCES-AND-CONTENT-MANAGEMENT-LIBRARIAN-ICAHN-SCHOOL-OF-MEDICINE-AT-MOUNT-SINAI-.markdown

 layout: post
 title:  "E-Resources and Content Management Librarian - Icahn School of Medicine at Mount Sinai "
 date:   2017-04-17
 excerpt: "The E-resources and Content Management Librarian will participate in the ongoing coordination and management of the library’s e-resources, catalog, and discovery system.
-Under direction of the Assistant Director, this individual will follow emerging technology trends and current best practices in order to anticipate academic users’ needs and preferences in a highly digital and mobile environment.
-The E-Resources and Content Management Librarian will also participate in the selection, acquisition, and evaluation of electronic library resources."
+Under direction of the Assistant Director, this individual will follow emerging technology trends and current best practices in order to anticipate academic users’ needs and preferences in a..."
 tag: job
 ---